‘A sense of belonging.’ How this Boston bookstore changes lives.

 He found “a sense of belonging” while helping Ms. Rosenbaum start her business.
 Participants were stubborn, got in trouble at school, and didn’t do what they were supposed to do.
 “No matter what, she just kept trying to realign you to get onto that path,” he says.

 He first encountered the state in kindergarten, when he threw milk in his teacher’s face.
 An officer recommended what was then called CHINS, or Child in Need of Services.
-Next, the Massachusetts Department of Children and Families charged his mother for neglect, he says.
+Next, the Massachusetts Department of Children and Families investigated his mother for neglect, he says.
+In a later email, he adds that he believes his mother did the best she could.

-In middle and high school, Mr. Anderson says he got into fights, provoked police officers, constantly skipped class, brought knives to school, even set classmates’ hair on fire.
+In middle and high school, Mr. Anderson says he got into fights, provoked police officers, and constantly skipped class.

 He eventually ended up living in residential facilities and, later, group homes.

-Note: Editor’s note: This article, originally published June 2, has been updated to correct Chris Anderson’s age.
-It has been updated to clarify his relationship with his mother and his position with More Than Words.